Marie Steiner-von Sivers: Eurythmy and speech formation

 Starting in 1912, Rudolf Steiner developed the art of eurythmy.
 With Steiner-von Sivers' guidance, it developed in three directions: as a stage art, as an integral part of Waldorf pedagogy, and as a therapeutic method.
 Under her tutelage, two schools of eurythmy were founded, in Berlin and in Dornach, Switzerland.

 Steiner-von Sivers, who had been trained in recitation and elocution, and made a study of purely artistic speaking.
 She gave introductory poetry recitals at Steiner's lectures and assisted him in the development of the four Mystery Dramas (1910–1913).
 With her help, Steiner conducted several speech and drama courses with the aim of raising these forms to the level of true art.

 Politics

-According to fellow anthroposophist Hans Büchenbacher, Steiner-von Sivers was "completely pro-Nazi."
+Marie Steiner had a complex and problematic relationship with National Socialism.
 She, Guenther Wachsmuth, and Albert Steffen, had publicly expressed sympathy for the Nazi regime since its beginnings; led by such sympathies of their leadership, the Swiss and German Anthroposophical organizations chose for a path conflating accommodation with collaboration, which in the end ensured that while the Nazi regime hunted the esoteric organizations, Gentile Anthroposophists from Nazi Germany and countries occupied by it were let be to a surprising extent.
 Of course they had some setbacks from the enemies of Anthroposophy among the upper echelons of the Nazi regime, but Anthroposophists also had loyal supporters among them, so overall Gentile Anthroposophists were not badly hit by the Nazi regime.
-When Rudolf Hess defected to UK, their most powerful protector was gone, but Anthroposophists were still not left without supporters among higher-placed Nazis.
+When Rudolf Hess flew to UK, their most powerful protector was gone, but Anthroposophists were still not left without supporters among higher-placed Nazis.

+The non-Aryan, the non-German, and the antifascist members of the direction board of the Anthroposophical Society were purged from it; it is unclear if that happened due to Nazi ideology or for other reasons, but the purge clearly brought the Anthroposophic Society closer to Nazism.